SharkSnack/asuka/content/dungeons/kron-trial.md

   <img src="../images/areas/yakagura_2.png"/> <img src="../images/areas/kron.png"/>
 </div>

-Dungeon where you make use of a new [Secret Skill](/system/secret-skills) system to progress.
+Dungeon where you make use of a new [Secret Skill](/system/secret-skills) gameplay system to progress.<br/>Secret skills are learned by reading skill scrolls, and spirit charges as turns elapse or you take damage.<br/>Skill scrolls can be found in this dungeon, and you can bring any number of skill scrolls when entering.<br/>Allies are also allowed, so keep that in mind if you're struggling to clear it on your own.

+It might seem counterintuitive, but intentionally taking damage can be an effective way to charge spirit.<br/>Islands with items are pretty common, and can be reached using the <span class="strong">Strider</span> skill.

 <ul class="quickLinksUL">
   <li><a href="#overview">Overview</a></li>